kammous/k8s-training-doc/content/02-Installation/03-ubuntu-install/_index.md

 - Install Ubuntu on this VM and go ahead with all default options
  - When asked, provide user name `k8s` and set password
+ - Make sure to select the NAT interface as primary during installation.
  - Select below in `Software Selection` screen
   - Manual Software Selection
   - OpenSSH Server